vvdleun/audiostreamerscrobbler/README.md

     java -jar audiostreamerscrobbler-0.1.0-SNAPSHOT-all.jar --authorize gnufm

-This will start your internet browser.
-If you are not logged in to GNU FM, you are asked to log in.
-After logging in, GNU FM will ask you whether you want to authorize the application.
-If this is what you want, click Yes.
-Note that at the time of writing, AudioStreamerScrobbler is not known by GNU FM, so it will show as an unknown client for the time being.
-After this, open the console window and press Enter, to let the application know that you have authorized the application.
-It will then continue the authorization process.
-Finally, it will show the value for the session key.
-Copy and paste it and place it in the "sessionKey" value in the config.json's "gnufm" entry.
+See the Last FM entry for more detailed instructions on the authorization process, the process is very much the same with GNU FM.
+Note that at the time of writing, AudioStreamerScrobbler client is not known by GNU FM, so it will show as an unknown client/API keys for the time being.
+After authorizing, just copy and paste it and place the returned session key in the "sessionKey" value in the config.json's "gnufm" entry.

 #### ListenBrainz

-Support will be coming soon, it is at the top of my priority list.
+Support will be coming soon, it is very high on my priority list.

 ## Plans

-First I want to make the application as stable as possible and add ListenBrainz support.
+First I want to make the application as stable as possible (that includes having a buffer for failed scrobble attempts and periodic retries) and add ListenBrainz support.
 Then I'd want to add Yamaha MusicCast support (as I use both BlueSound and MusicCast devices in my home).
-Then the time will be right to make the program multi-threaded, so that it will be able to monitor multiple players at once.
+Then the time will be right to make the program multi-threaded, so that it will be able to monitor multiple players (of multiple types) at once.
+Ideally I'd like to add HEOS support as well, please let me know if there's any demand for those and/or any other brands.

-On the longer term I'd like to add advanced grouping possibilities, so that different group of devices can scrobble to different accounts on different services.
+On the longer term I'd like to add more advanced grouping possibilities, so that different group of devices can scrobble to different accounts on different services.
 Time will tell if this application will ever get that advanced.

+Right now I mostly concentrate on features that I'll use myself, but if there's demand I'd love to switch priorities.